MTelford/website-img-scraper/README.md

 ## Description

 This tool can be used to scrape images from a specified website.
-We provide a search term (such as a name or object) and a website name (not the URL) and the images found on the page which is the top Google result are written to the users file of choice.
+Provide a search term (such as a name or object) and a website name (not the URL).
+The images found on the page, which is the top Google result, are written to the users file of choice in HTML format.
+(There is also a method for aquiring all HTML image element sources as a list).

 ## Getting Started